aokush/waiter/README.md

                 });
 ```

-2. Create an instance of Waiter with a Vertx instance and the Condition instance.
-A Waiter instance can be configured as needed to control the intervals of the condition evaluation and the max time to wait beofre timing out.
+2. Create an instance of `io.kush.waiter.Waiter` with a Vertx instance and the Condition instance.
+A Waiter instance can be configured as needed to control the intervals of the condition evaluation and the max time to wait before timing out.
 See examples below. <br>
    Creates an instance of Waiter with default interval (2 secs) and max wait time (60 secs).
-The condition is evaluated every 2 secs until it returns true or until 60 secs after which the operation times out.
+This condition is evaluated every 2 secs until it returns `true` or until 60 secs after which the operation times out.

    ```
    Waiter.instance(vertx)